Bamburgh Castle: Selected literary appearances

 The castle features in the ballad The Laidly Worm of Spindleston Heugh written in circa 1270.
 Late medieval British author Thomas Malory identified Bamburgh Castle with Joyous Gard, the mythical castle home of Sir Launcelot in Arthurian legend.

 In literature, Bamburgh, under its Saxon name Bebbanburg, is the home of Uhtred Uhtredson, the main character in Bernard Cornwell's The Saxon Stories.
 It features either as a significant location or as the inspiration for the protagonist in all books in the series, starting with The Last Kingdom, and the sequels The Pale Horseman, The Lords of the North, Sword Song, The Burning Land, Death of Kings, The Pagan Lord, The Empty Throne, Warriors of the Storm, The Flame Bearer, War of the Wolf, Sword of Kings and War Lord.

-The castle and also the village provide the setting for the crime novel Bamburgh authored by LJ Ross.
+The castle and also the village provide the setting for the crime novel Bamburgh written by LJ Ross.

-Selected film and television appearances
+Selected media appearances

-In addition to appearances as itself, Bamburgh Castle has been used as a filming location for a number of television and film projects:
+In addition to appearances as itself, for example in the tv show Most Haunted in 2006, and the 2018 racing game Forza Horizon 4, Bamburgh Castle has been used as a filming location for a number of television and film projects: